Avenues-Creative-Computation/cs2-setup-assignment/README.md

 ## Visual Studio Code

-We will use [Visual Studio Code (VSCode)](https://code.visualstudio.com/){:target="_blank"} as our IDE (interactive coding environment).
+We will use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code (VSCode)</a> as our IDE (interactive coding environment).
 VSCode has a built-in terminal, debugging tools, and extensions that make completing and submitting your assignments easy.

 - [ ] **Download and install Visual Studio Code from Self-Service**